-Friends of Warriors Path State Park, a group of concerned citizens, wishes to help the park by establishing a non-profit organization to improve, protect, and preserve Warriors’ Path State Park through user ideas, funding, and volunteer labor.
+Friends of Warriors Path State Park, a group of concerned citizens, decided to help the park by establishing a non-profit organization to improve, protect, and preserve Warriors’ Path State Park through user ideas, funding, and volunteer labor.
+It is important to note that any money you give to Friends goes directly to benefit Warriors’ Path State Park.

 Major Goals Are….